Course Material / Reserves

-- Login to I-Share using the barcode number on the BACK of your ID and your last name
+- Login to I-Share using your ARTIC username and password

-- Usually takes 3-5 days; you will receive an email when it arrives
+- Usually takes 3-5 days; you will receive an email once it arrives

-- Usually takes 2-5 days; you will receive an email when it arrives
+- You will receive an email once it arrives

 Film/DVD Reservation Information

-Find films, DVDs, or streaming video to use in your classroom at Flaxman's Find Movies guide.
+Find films, DVDs, or streaming video to use in your classroom at Flaxman's Find Videos guide.